 - James Waters on Assembly Member Sharon Quirk-Silva and Council Member Jesus Silva under investigation . . .

 - Jane Rands on California’s cost of living is hurting the middle class – Prop 6 will help

 - Pat Wilson on Downtown paid parking proposal on tomorrow’s council meeting agenda

 - Jane Rands on Downtown paid parking proposal on tomorrow’s council meeting agenda

 Today in the ASSEMBLYTODAY'S EVENTS CALENDAR Includes links to audio and video.

 RESEARCH A BILL in the LegislatureTo find out the status of a bill in either the Senate or the Assembly, CLICK HERE.

 Category Archives: 29th State Senate District

-Carl DeMaio was again a guest on the John and Ken Show on KFI Radio for a brief segment:
+Yesterday (3/23) Carl DeMaio provided another update on the John and Ken Show on KFI Radio (6 minutes):

 Another update was provided on KFI Radio on Friday by Carl DeMaio on the John and Ken Show.
 The segment lasts less than 8 minutes: